 Click “center” and you will have a gorgeous label once again but this time it says whatever you want it to say!

-Step 3: Making Printable Decorative Labels with Print Then Cut
+Step 3: Make Printable Organizer Labels With Print Then Cut

-Now it is time to use print then cut to actually make our printable labels.
+Now it is time to use print-then-cut to actually make our printable organizer labels.
 I am using the Cricut printable vinyl for my labels.

 Then put it in your Cricut Explore Air 2 once prompted.
 Be sure to turn your dial to custom and pick printable vinyl from the custom materials list.

-The machine will first find the edge then it will cut each of your labels.
+The machine will first find the edge, then it will cut each of your organizer labels.

 You are left with perfectly cut labels that can be used on any project!

-Like I said, I was inspired to add some of the gorgeous Natalie Malan florals to my craft room so I picked my favorite roll of patterned vinyl.
-It was hard choosing!
-You will also need something to trim the vinyl to size.
+To cover your boxes, you will need to trim the vinyl.
 I am actually going to use a trimmer for this but you could use a knife and self-healing mat as well or even lay it out in Design Space and use your Cricut machine.

-Peel back the liner and stick right on your painted wood box.
+Peel back the liner and stick it right on your painted wood box.

 Use the scraper to help smooth out the vinyl and get out any bubbles.

-The vinyl will not wrap all the way around these boxes so I did add a second piece to completely cover them.
+The vinyl will not wrap around these boxes, so I did add a second piece to completely cover them.

-Step 5: Finishing Your Organizer with Printable Labels
+Step 5: Add Organizer Labels To Wooden Boxes

-Then just peel off your printable labels and add them to the front of each of the boxes to complete your organizer.
+Then peel off your printable organizer labels and add them to the front of each of the boxes to complete your organizer.

-Your craft supply organizer will look great with your Cricut Explore Air 2 in Wild Rose.
+Your craft supply organizer will look great with your Cricut Explore Air 2.

-You can also decorate your craft room with these custom DIY letter board accessories that are made using some of the Natalie Malan materials as well.
-I told you I couldn’t get enough of them!
+You can also decorate your craft room with these custom DIY letter board accessories that are made using some of this gorgeous pattern vinyl as well.
 You can also watch the video on making those here.

 Add in whatever craft supplies you want to the organizer.
-Again, you can use this same idea for making printable sticker labels for any room of your home.
-So, make the same organizer for the kitchen or the bathroom.
+Again, you can use this same idea for making printable organizer sticker labels for any room in your home!

 The boxes hold so much and you can hang the entire thing on a wall or set it on the counter.